Simulation: Christmas

-Classroom of the future

-The classroom of the future will probably contain several kinds of simulators, in addition to textual and visual learning tools.
-This will allow students to enter the clinical years better prepared, and with a higher skill level.
-The advanced student or postgraduate will have a more concise and comprehensive method of retraining—or of incorporating new clinical procedures into their skill set—and regulatory bodies and medical institutions will find it easier to assess the proficiency and competency of individuals.

-The classroom of the future will also form the basis of a clinical skills unit for continuing education of medical personnel; and in the same way that the use of periodic flight training assists airline pilots, this technology will assist practitioners throughout their career.

-The simulator will be more than a "living" textbook, it will become an integral a part of the practice of medicine.
-The simulator environment will also provide a standard platform for curriculum development in institutions of medical education.

 Communication satellites

 Modern satellite communications systems (SATCOM) are often large and complex with many interacting parts and elements.
 In addition, the need for broadband connectivity on a moving vehicle has increased dramatically in the past few years for both commercial and military applications.
 To accurately predict and deliver high quality of service, SATCOM system designers have to factor in terrain as well as atmospheric and meteorological conditions in their planning.
 To deal with such complexity, system designers and operators increasingly turn towards computer models of their systems to simulate real-world operating conditions and gain insights into usability and requirements prior to final product sign-off.
 Modeling improves the understanding of the system by enabling the SATCOM system designer or planner to simulate real-world performance by injecting the models with multiple hypothetical atmospheric and environmental conditions.
 Simulation is often used in the training of civilian and military personnel.
 This usually occurs when it is prohibitively expensive or simply too dangerous to allow trainees to use the real equipment in the real world.
 In such situations, they will spend time learning valuable lessons in a "safe" virtual environment yet living a lifelike experience (or at least it is the goal).
 Often the convenience is to permit mistakes during training for a safety-critical system.